What is the future of human rights and human security in a data-saturated world?

-This program will investigate data, human rights, and human security in relation to fields such as international development, crisis response, and philanthropy.
+This program investigated data, human rights, and human security in relation to fields such as international development, crisis response, and philanthropy.
 Cross cutting concerns include data ethics, privacy, validity, biases, prediction, risks, sharing, governance, and cybersecurity.

-The program will identify questions and tensions arising in this space such as:
+The program identified questions and tensions arising in this space such as: